 DAVIS, JESSE EDWIN III (1944–1988).

-A celebrated American Indian guitarist and session musician during the rock era of the 1960s into the 1980s, Jesse Ed Davis was of Kiowa, Comanche, Seminole, and Muskogee Creek heritage.
-He was born in Norman, Oklahoma, on September 21, 1944, the only child of Jesse Edwin (Bus) Davis II, a noted Native American artist, and Vivian Mae (Bea) Saunkeah.
+A celebrated American Indian guitarist and session musician during the rock era of the 1960s into the 1980s, Jesse Ed Davis was of Kiowa, Comanche, Seminole, and Muscogee (Creek) heritage.
+He was born in Norman, Oklahoma, on September 21, 1944, the only child of Jesse Edwin (Bus) Davis II, a noted American Indian artist, and Vivian Mae (Bea) Saunkeah.

 "Eddie" or "Ed" Davis graduated from Oklahoma City's Northeast High School in 1962.
 He had an early band that included its share of Oklahoma talent.
 After high school and a brief enrollment at the University of Oklahoma, studying to be an English teacher, he joined Conway Twitty's band, arriving in California in the mid-1960s.
 From then into the 1970s Davis's guitar prowess made him a much-sought-after session guitarist.